dbeqiraj/Akaze/README.md

 # Akaze
-Akaze matching (OpenCV) implementation in Android
+Feature matching with Akaze (OpenCV).
+Implementation in Android.

 ## Description